-Since the Hurricane had warped her biology she found herself capable of conscious change at the cellular level.
+Since the Hurricane had warped her biology, she found herself capable of conscious change at the cellular level.
 Currently she was thirty meters long and skinny like a snake.
 She’d flattened her feathers into scales like an aquatic anaconda.
-Her lab-coat clung to her thin shoulders while her stretched arms pried stones to expose molten magma.
+Her lab-coat clung to her narrow shoulders while her stretched arms pried stones to expose molten magma.

 She spent days underwater before deciding to rest.
 She became buoyant and floated to the surface.
 She massaged her gills flush against her neck.
 Her lungs reopened.
 She fought for breath.

 In the west was a faux sunset.
 The impostor sun was her Hurricane Planet irradiating the oceans.
 Akayama felt its thin chemical rain seeding the seas with genetic material.
 She wondered how the copy of her mind left aboard the planet was faring.

 Akayama slept and melted into an acre of filmy liquid buffeted by waves.

 In the morning she collected in her lab-coat.
 She filled her sleeves with pseudopods which became arms.
 She tread water with new legs.

 Her magma-vents had spawned three islands.
 She swam to the closest, the smallest, and shambled ashore like an octopus.
 The island was sandy and barren.
 Surely nothing could live here.

 She enlarged her eyeballs to inspect the sand and saw a small hopping insect.
 She flattened her left arm to scoop it up.
 “What are you supposed to be?”

 “You look like a skinny cockroach,” said Akayama.
 “How disgusting.
 The Hurricane is cutting corners to generate animal life.
 I’ll call you a cricket.”
 She slipped the insect and sand up her sleeve.
 She shook her other sleeve, and out fell fertile soil with the insect planted eyes-down.
 “I’ve made you a radially symmetrical plant.
 Now you’re far more stable.”